smartanthill/smartanthill2_0/docs/design-documents/SimpleIoT/pairing.rst

 TODO: double-check presence of any typical patterns in Z, and decide on split (first-half/second-half or even-bits/odd-bits)

-Pairing-DH-Data-Request is sent as a payload for a SimpleIoT/CCP SIOT-CCP-OTA-PAIRING-REQUEST message, with 2 "additional bits" for SIOT-CCP-OTA-PAIRING-REQUEST message being 0x2.
+Pairing-DH-Data-Request is sent as a payload for SimpleIoT/CCP CCP-OTA-PAIRING-REQUEST message, with 2 "additional bits" for CCP-OTA-PAIRING-REQUEST message being 0x2.

 Pairing-DH-Data-Response: **\| DH-RESPONSE-PART \|**

 where DH-RESPONSE-PART is a field taking the whole packet; length of DH-RESPONSE-PART MUST be exactly the same as DH-REQUEST-PART in the incoming Pairing-DH-Data-Request message.
 DH-RESPONSE-PART represents first remaining (SimpleIoT-Endianness-wise) bytes of `B = g^b mod p` from DH key exchange (using SimpleIoT Endianness).

-Pairing-DH-Data-Response is sent as a payload for a SimpleIoT/CCP SIOT-CCP-OTA-PAIRING-RESPONSE message, with 2 "additional bits" for SIOT-CCP-OTA-PAIRING-RESPONSE message being 0x2.
+Pairing-DH-Data-Response is sent as a payload for SimpleIoT/CCP CCP-OTA-PAIRING-RESPONSE message, with 2 "additional bits" for CCP-OTA-PAIRING-RESPONSE message being 0x2.

 Pairing-Ok-Request: **\| OK-A-ENTROPY-CHECKSUM \| NODE-ID \|**

 where OK-A-ENTROPY-CHECKSUM is a 16-byte field containing result of SimpleIoT/SP-tag(nonce=(varying-part=1,direction=from-client-to-device),authenticated-data=All-Sent-ENTROPY-Combined,key=derived-SimpleIoT/SP-key), where nonce is constructed in the same way it is constructed in SimpleIoT/SP, and NODE-ID is an Encoded-Unsigned-Int<max=2> field containing SimpleIoT/MP node ID to be assigned to the Device.
 NODE-ID is conditional on OK-A-ENTROPY-CHECKSUM check described below, otherwise NODE-ID MUST be ignored.

-Pairing-Ok-Request is sent by Client when the last Pairing-DH-Data-Response is received; it is sent as a payload for a SimpleIoT/CCP SIOT-CCP-OTA-PAIRING-REQUEST message, with 2 "additional bits" for SIOT-CCP-OTA-PAIRING-RESPONSE message being 0x3.
+Pairing-Ok-Request is sent by Client when the last Pairing-DH-Data-Response is received; it is sent as a payload for SimpleIoT/CCP CCP-OTA-PAIRING-REQUEST message, with 2 "additional bits" for CCP-OTA-PAIRING-RESPONSE message being 0x3.

 On receiving Pairing-Ok-Request, Device calculated it's own DEVICE-OK-A-ENTROPY-CHECKSUM with derived-SimpleIoT/SP-key, compares it to received OK-A-ENTROPY-CHECKSUM.
 If the check is Ok, then Device calculates OK-B-ENTROPY-CHECKSUM (the same way as OK-A-ENTROPY-CHECKSUM is calculated, but with direction=from-device-to-client), and sends it back as a part of Part-Ok-Response; then Device changes pairing state into Pairing-MITM-Check, sets SimpleIoT/SP key to derived-SimpleIoT/SP-key for all future communications with Client, and sets next SimpleIoT/SP nonce varying-part (including the one stored in persistent storage) to 2.